 - Middle school respondents averaged 69% correct pre-test and 69% post-test

 - High school respondents averaged 66% correct pre-test and 68% post-test

 - Accumulated respondents averaged 68% correct pre-test and 69% post-test

-2,832 students have seen the presentation of “Life with a Record” in 20 different schools in 10 Kentucky counties.
-The questions administered aimed to test student knowledge of the risks associated with having a felony conviction.
+Overall, 2,832 students have seen the presentation of “Life with a Record” in 20 different schools in 10 Kentucky counties.
+The survey questions aimed to test student knowledge of the risks associated with having a felony conviction:

 - Middle school respondents averaged 63% correct pre-test and 75% post-test